mranest/trackmate/README.md

 - Store last message received in browser LocalStorage
 - Setup persistent session when connecting to MQTT, to get all missed messages
+- Remove hard coded credentials (prompt and store them in LocalStorage)

 ### IoT side